 Declarative macros

-A declarative macro (also called a "macro by example") is a macro that uses pattern matching to determine its expansion.[92]
+A declarative macro (also called a "macro by example") is a macro, defined using the macro_rules! keyword, that uses pattern matching to determine its expansion.[114][115]
+An example is the println!() macro.[116]

 Procedural macros

-Procedural macros use Rust functions that are compiled before other components to run and modify the compiler's input token stream.
-They are generally more flexible than declarative macros, but are more difficult to maintain due to their complexity.[93][94]
+Procedural macros are Rust functions that run and modify the compiler's input token stream, before any other components are compiled.
+They are generally more flexible than declarative macros, but are more difficult to maintain due to their complexity.[117][118]

 Procedural macros come in three flavors: